Gaourang II of Bagirmi: French assistance

 Ribah ordered the execution of de Béhagle on 15 October 1899.

 The incident made war between France and Rabih inevitable.

 Gentil now led the campaign against Rabih.

-On 29 October 1899 Rabih was defeated in the Battle of Kouno by forces led by Amédée-François Lamy and Gentil, and was forced to flee north.
+On 29 October 1899 Rabih was defeated in the Battle of Kouno by French forces led by Amédée-François Lamy and Gentil and Shehu Sanda Kura's army from Dikwa, and was forced to flee north.

 Gaourang promised to join Lamy in an attack on Kousséri, which the French wanted to use as a base for operations against Rabih.

 The Battle of Kousséri took place on 22 April 1900, and the French won decisively.
-Ribah was killed, and his head was exhibited in the town.
+Rabih was killed, and his head was exhibited in the town.

 Lamy also died, according to one version by fire from Gaourang's troops.

 If so, this must have been accidental.

 With Rabih's defeat the French had connected their colonial possessions in West Africa to the Congo.